Affiliate links on Android Authority may earn us a commission. Learn more.

-- Follow the steps above for how to calibrate your Apple Watch.
+- Follow the steps above to calibrate your Apple Watch.

 No. You will need your paired iPhone to reset your calibration data.

-As mentioned above, your device will continue to automatically calibrate over time.
-With this in mind, it’s important to always pick the correct workouts, and keep personal information such as weight, height, age, and gender up to date.
+As mentioned above, your device will continue to calibrate automatically over time.
+With this in mind, it’s important always to pick the correct workouts and keep personal information such as weight, height, age, and gender current.